Duncan Robinson NBA Preview vs. the Bulls

-Duncan Robinson plus his Miami Heat teammates face the Chicago Bulls at 8:00 PM ET on Saturday.
+Duncan Robinson's Miami Heat hit the court versus the Chicago Bulls at 8:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.